ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 by their keys.
 While non-bound bearer tokens are an option in GNAP, these types of tokens have their own tradeoffs discussed elsewhere in this section.

-TLS functions at the socket layer, ensuring that only the parties on either end of that socket connection can read the information passed along that connection.
-Each time a new socket connection is made, such as for a new HTTP request, a new trust is re-established that is unrelated to previous connections.
+TLS functions at the transport layer, ensuring that only the parties on either end of that connection can read the information passed along that connection.
+Each time a new connection is made, such as for a new HTTP request, a new trust is re-established that is mostly unrelated to previous connections.
+While modern TLS does make use of session resumption, this still needs to be augmented with authentication methods to determine the identity of parties on the connections.
 It is not possible with TLS alone to know that the same party is making a set of calls.
 Hence the methods {{binding-keys}} described in GNAP.